GidiCreative/CV-website/README.md

 # CV-website
-I turned the client classic CV into a colorful and beautiful website
+I turned the client classic CV into a colorful and beautiful website This is where i want to add something to

 ## project Contents
 1. Header section